asyncapi/website/pages/blog/json-schema-beyond-validation.md

 Many of the JSON Schema keywords are for [JSON instance validation](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-validation-01), which means specifying validation rules that data should comply with.
 However, what if you wanted to know the definition of the data rather than what it should validate against?

 This is currently not something the JSON Schema specification provides to you, even though it is such an important part of tooling.
-First, let me show you how to interpret data definition from the example above for then to explain a more complex JSON Schema example to further highlight the complexity.
+First, let me show you how to interpret data definition from the above example for then to move into a more complex JSON Schema.

 Interpreting data definition from a JSON Schema is not always complex.
-For our previous example, we can almost interpret it as is.
+For our previous example, I can almost interpret it as is.
 If I wanted a class in TypeScript that represented the data, it could look something like this (gonna use TS syntax as examples throughout).
-Notice how we use the `$id` keyword to define the name of such a class.
+Notice how the `$id` keyword is used to define the naming of the class.

 ```ts
 class SomeIdForSchema {